arasharchor/libDpm/README.md

 AUTHOR
 ------
+Hironori Hattori <hattorih@cs.cmu.edu>
-Hironori Hattori, Carnegie Mellon University hattorih@cs.cmu.edu
+Carnegie Mellon University

 If you have any questions,
 please feel free to contact me!